phobrain/java-util/README.md

 ======== Notes for TestPairsReader.java

-This program replicates on-disk, opened-readonly data corruption, with multiple files being read synchronously a line at once by multiple reader threads which queue their results.
+This program replicates on-disk, opened-readonly data corruption, seen using 3 JVM's on only 1 of 3 machines tested: multiple files being read synchronously a line at a time by multiple reader threads which queue their results.

     Read via: BufferedReader